danielradosa/cinnamonroll-light/README.md

 ---

+To install, manually add the theme with a `.vsix` file from a release
+or download this repo and use the command `vsce package` to create the `.vsix`.

 This theme is pretty light, using pink, blue accents with
 having a very bright coloring for strings, variables, tags etc...